bakd247/ecdsaKeyFinder/README.md

 The larger the Size of the Collision List you create...the longer each try will take to search through the list.
 So there is a point around 100 Thousand or more collisions in the lists where the keys per second starts to take a hit due to the search time of the large Collision List.
 It is recommended to keep your Collision List lower than 1 Million Total Keys for the maximum "hash rate"/ "key creation per second rate".

+THERE IS NO GUARANTEE THAT A KEY WILL EVER BE FOUND!!!

+The method developed as shown on github page is only better than brute force...

+so technically it breaks the algorithm but it will STILL take A LOT of time and/or computing power to ever have a chance at finding a key...

+The Point is that the chances of recovering a key using this method are 100% greater than using both brute force as well as just plain NOT attempting at all...
+Use of this tool Guarantees NOTHING....

 This tool works best with python3

 Please Be sure to install the tinyec and hashlib package in pytohn3 before running this benchmark with the folowing command.